-Alzheimer’s disease is a disease of a brain that causes problems with behaviour, thinking, and memory.
-It is a most common cause of dementia and it happens due to the massive neuronal loss in the areas of the brain that are responsible for memory and learning.
+Alzheimer’s disease is a disease of a brain that causes problems with behavior, thinking, and memory.
+It is the most common cause of dementia, and it happens due to the massive neuronal loss in the areas of the brain that are responsible for memory and learning.
 Dementia is characterized as the gradual loss of memory and communication skills.
 The changes in the brain begin at the microscopic level.
-The brain has a large number of nerve cells and each nerve connects to the different communication network.
-Every group of cells is responsible for the different set of functions and they are involved in thinking, learning, memorizing, hearing, understanding and many more functions.
-The brain of the patients having Alzheimer’s disease is characterized by extracellular protein deposits that are surrounded by dystrophic neuritic plaques and intracellular neurofibrillary tangles.
+The brain has a large number of nerve cells, and each nerve connects to the different communication network.
+Every group of cells is responsible for the different set of functions, and they are involved in thinking, learning, memorizing, hearing, and understanding.
+The brains of the Alzheimer’s patient are characterized by extracellular protein deposits that are surrounded by dystrophic neuritic plaques and intracellular neurofibrillary tangles.
 The formation of neuritic plaque in the brain is said to be a hallmark of Alzheimer’s disease.
-These plaques are present in the region of the brain that is involved in the process of learning, behaviour, and memory.
+These plaques are present in the region of the brain that is involved in the process of learning, behavior, and memory.
 They are present in the regions such as the hippocampus, amygdala and basal forebrain.

-The symptoms of Alzheimer’s disease vary from person to person and the initial symptom can also vary.
-Many people experience the decline in the non-memory aspects of the cognitive system such as impaired reasoning and difficulty in finding words.
+The symptoms of Alzheimer’s disease vary from person to person, and the initial symptom can also vary.
+Many people experience a decline in the non-memory aspects of the cognitive system, such as impaired reasoning and difficulty in finding words.
 The symptoms of Alzheimer’s disease can go through three stages, the mild stage, moderate stage, and severe stage.
 At the mild stage, patients having this disease experiences great memory loss and difficulties with the cognitive functions.
-Behaviour changes, repeated questions, getting lost for some time are some of the signs of this stage.
+Behavior changes, repeated questions, getting lost for some time are some of the signs of this stage.
 In the moderate stage, the memory loss and confusion get worse.
 This stage damages the area of the brain that controls language, conscious, and reasoning.
 Patients start finding difficulty in recognizing the people and also find difficulty in understanding any new things.
-Also, sometimes patients start hallucinations and react impulsively.
-Finally, in the severe stage condition gets worse and the plaques spread in the brain.
-Communication becomes more difficult and patients are usually depended on others.
-Their body shuts down and most of the time they are bedridden.
+Sometimes, the patient also starts hallucinating and reacting impulsively.
+Finally, in the severe stage, the condition gets worse, and the plaques spread in the brain.
+Communication becomes more difficult, and patients are usually depended on others.
+Their body shuts down, and most of the time, they are bedridden.

-Although iron plays an important role in the normal psychological process but it is found that a high level of iron can be the cause of Alzheimer’s disease.
-The excessive iron level in the neocortex, a part of the cerebral cortex which is involved in hearing and vision, could be related to an advancing age.
-Whereas the high level of iron in the region such as the hippocampus and amygdala is not at all related to the age factor.
+Although iron plays an essential role in the normal psychological process, it is found that a high level of iron can be the cause of Alzheimer’s disease.
+The excessive iron level in the neocortex, a part of the cerebral cortex which is involved in hearing and vision, could be related to advancing age, whereas the high level of iron in the region such as the hippocampus and amygdala is not at all related to the age factor.
 Iron correlates with the production of reactive oxygen species in the areas of the brain that are prone to neurodegeneration.
-Iron is found in all types of cells in the brain such as neurons, astrocytes, and microglia.
+Iron is found in all types of cells in the brain, such as neurons, astrocytes, and microglia.
 Microglia are known to accumulate most of the iron.
-When there is an excessive iron in the microglia, it enhances the release of free radicals and pro-inflammatory cytokines.
-Therefore, it has a direct association with neurodegeneration and the high level of iron in the brain can lead to the development of the Alzheimer’s disease.
+When there is excessive iron in the microglia, it enhances the release of free radicals and pro-inflammatory cytokines.
+Therefore, it has a direct association with neurodegeneration, and the high level of iron in the brain can lead to the development of Alzheimer’s disease.